Learning quantum many-body systems from a few copies: Introduction

-Before we summarize our contributions in more detail, we will first define and revise the main concepts required for our results, namely Lipschitz observables, transportation cost inequalities and the basics of the maximum entropy principle. \paragraph{Lipschitz observables}
+Before we summarize our contributions in more detail, we first define and revise the main concepts required for our results, namely Lipschitz observables, transportation cost inequalities and the maximum entropy principle.